 I was going to spray paint it outside since I have been banned from spray painting in the garage since I unintentionally spray painted our cars, but I didn’t want any bugs to land on it while it dried as well as it looked like rain.
 I ended up setting up a spray booth in my basement using a big box I got in the dumpster behind my local dollar store.
 (They always have nice clean boxes).
 I have been a little too cavalier in my spray painting ways –no more over-spray on surrounding objects – like cars.
 Back to good spray painting practices.

 Here is a mini version of a simple spray painting booth – actually a box, but that is what we called it in display – a spray booth.
+I also have many Spray Painting Tips before you start.

 -Get a box to accommodate the item to be sprayed.
 If you spray paint a lot, get a big box that will accommodate all sizes.
 When not in use- flatten the box to store it.